Oh, The Weather Outside is frightful .....

 'Bricks,' he whispered, very low--'old yellow bricks, crumbling with

-age in a garden-wall; the sweet breath of young c
+age in a garden-wall; the sweet breath of young cows standing in a

 mountain-stream; the lead roof of a dove-cote--or perhaps a